kartik-v/bootstrap-fileinput/CHANGE.md

 **Date:** 23-May-2014

-### Additions
 - The plugin now offers an option to display initial preview of images/text/other files.
 This is useful for record update scenarios.
 This can be a single image/file or an array of images/files.
 - Extending to the above feature, the plugin also allows you to set a preview caption for the initial preview field.

-### Changes
 - The following element identifiers need to be passed as a string like '#id' instead of a JQuery object:
     - elCaptionContainer
     - elCaptionText
     - elPreviewContainer
     - elPreviewImage
     - elPreviewStatus

 ## version 1.0.0